 There are three situations gamers may end up in when buying a cross-generation game:

 - You're playing it on an Xbox One

 - You're playing it on an Xbox Series X as it's backwards compatible

 - The game is optimised for Xbox Series X and you're playing it on the new console

 When you purchase a game, Smart Delivery will identify which of these three options is the best fit and deliver only the files you need.
 If you upgrade to Xbox Series X in the future, or if the developer optimises their game for Xbox Series X via a patch, then Smart Delivery will take care of downloading the required files to maximise the playing experience.

 In short, this means you can comfortably buy a game on Xbox One, knowing that you will get the Xbox Series X version in the future for free, and without unnecessary bloat in the download file.
 Plus, Microsoft has confirmed that your game progress will transition with you to the next console: no starting again!

-It's worth noting that while the Xbox Series S (Project Lockhart) isn't officially confirmed, we do expect Smart Delivery to also account for any reduced specifications that may be found in this rumoured digital-only device.
+The Xbox Series S (previously known as Project Lockhart) also offers the Smart Delivery feature.
+However, due to the reduced specifications in this digital-only device, you won't get the full suite of Xbox Series X optimisations.
 Smart Delivery will also play into any future models, such as a "Pro" model, should one arrive in years to come.